-The Court of International Trade is continuing to deliberate on a challenge to the Section 301 tariffs on List 3 and 4A goods from China, but importers can still preserve their rights to possible refunds of these tariffs by joining the case.
+Litigation challenging the Section 301 tariffs on List 3 and 4A goods from China is continuing to move forward, but importers can still preserve their rights to possible refunds of these tariffs by joining the case.
 For more information, or assistance filing your claim, please contact attorneys Larry Ordet, Lenny Feldman, Rob DeCamp, or David Cohen at 301Litigation@strtrade.com.

 For several years the U.S. has assessed additional tariffs on hundreds of billions of dollars’ worth of Chinese goods pursuant to Section 301 of the Trade Act of 1974.
-Nearly all previous exclusions have expired, a process to reinstate some exclusions is moving slowly, and the Biden administration has given no indication of any intent to remove or revise the tariffs.
+Nearly all previous exclusions have expired and the tariffs are expected to remain in effect for the foreseeable future.

 ST&R is a member of the plaintiffs’ steering committee, which is working with the CIT to manage case proceedings.
-Oral arguments in the case were held Feb.
-1 and a decision could come by early this fall.
+Oral arguments in the case are now expected to get underway in February 2022, and a decision could come later that year.

 Copyright © 2024 Sandler, Travis & Rosenberg, P.A.; WorldTrade Interactive, Inc. All rights reserved.